Website Manager

 3. MEMBERSHIP:

-Any individual residing in the Papillion/LaVista school district, attending a Papillion school or resides outside the Papillion/LaVista school district that is between the ages of five (4) and eighteen (18) years if age, and properly registered with the PBA will be considered a PBA member in good standing.
+Any individual residing in the Papillion/LaVista school district or attending a Papillion school that is between the ages of five (4) and eighteen (18) years if age, and properly registered with the PBA will be considered a PBA member in good standing.
 Parents of each registered player will also be considered members in good standing.

 An individual residing outside the limits of the PBA who does not have a child participating in any PRO sports program may become a member in good standing of this organization by requesting membership to the Board of Directors.
 The request must receive the majority vote approval of the Board of Directors.
 Upon approval the requestor must pay the annual membership dues to the Treasurer of PBA via registration of a player.
 The term of membership under this section shall be one (1) year.